South Carolina Court Records

 What Does a Traffic Citation Mean?

 A traffic citation is a summons issued to a traffic law offender by an officer.
-Citations in South Carolina are mostly issued for not obeying traffic control devices or for speeding, and the receiver of such a citation must pay the fine or contest the charge.
-The Uniform Act Regulating Traffic on Highways guides South Carolina traffic citations.
+Citations in South Carolina are mostly issued for not obeying traffic control devices or for speeding, and the receiver of such a citation may opt to pay the fine or contest the charge.
+The Uniform Act Regulating Traffic on Highways outlines the provisions on South Carolina traffic citations.

 How Do I Pay a Traffic Ticket in South Carolina?

-Persons who do not wish to contest a traffic ticket must pay the fine stated on the ticket before the court date.
-Tickets issued anywhere in South Carolina can be paid online through a MasterCard, Visa, or credit card.
+Persons who do not wish to contest a traffic ticket are typically expected to pay the fine stated on the ticket before the court date.
+Tickets issued in South Carolina can be paid online through a MasterCard, Visa, or credit card.
 The Uniform Act Regulating Traffic on Highways in South Carolina permits direct payment of traffic tickets to the Department of Public Safety in full.
 The traffic offender may also discuss other arrangements with the department.

 Can You Pay South Carolina Traffic Tickets Online?

-Traffic tickets in South Carolina can be paid online through the South Carolina court payment.
-Information on how to pay online is usually written at the back of the South Carolina traffic ticket.
+Traffic tickets in South Carolina can be paid online through the South Carolina Court Payment Portal.
+The Information on how to pay online is usually written at the back of the traffic ticket.
 However, not all counties and municipalities allow online payments, and traffic tickets may have to be paid at the traffic court in person.

-Using the online South Carolina court payment system, violators should choose the county or municipality where the ticket was given, type in the case number or ticket number, and proceed to payment.
-Online deposits are available across all counties in South Carolina except for Clarendon county.
+To pay a ticket online with the online South Carolina court payment system, users are required to choose the county or municipality where the ticket was given, type in the case number or ticket number, and proceed to payment.
+Online deposits are available across counties in South Carolina except for Clarendon county.
 Also, Greenville is the only municipality that does not accept online payments for traffic tickets.

 What is the South Carolina Traffic Ticketing System?

-South Carolina adopts the use of a point system in which drivers incur some points on the driving records once a traffic offense is committed.
-The consequences of accumulating points are increased insurance rates, suspension, or cancellation of license.
+South Carolina adopts a point system in which drivers incur points on their driving records once a traffic offense is committed.
+The consequences of accumulating points may include increased insurance rates, suspension, or cancellation of license.
 Following South Carolina Code of Laws Title 56 - Motor Vehicles, points issued on driving records are relative to the offense committed.
-Nevertheless, no point is assigned if a person receives a warning ticket.
+However, no point is assigned if a person receives a warning ticket.
 The most common traffic offenses in South Carolina include speeding, driving without a license, passing a stopped bus, driving without insurance, failing to obey a traffic device, and driving under suspension.

-In South Carolina, an increase in points also extends the driver’s license suspension and other privileges.
-A traffic offender with 12 to 15 points on the driving record will have three months of license suspension.
+In South Carolina, an increase in points may also lead to the extension of the driver’s license suspension.
+A traffic offender with 12 to 15 points on the driving record may have three months of license suspension.
 16 to 17 points equals four months of suspension.
-Drivers with 18 to 19 points will not be able to use driver’s license for five months while points of 20 and over, attract a 6-month driver’s license suspension.
-However, an offender may request a review of points on request.
+Drivers with 18 to 19 points may not be able to use driver’s license for five months while points of 20 and over, attract a 6-month driver’s license suspension.
+However, an offender may request a review of points if they satisfy the state’s eligibility requirements.

-For first time offenders, most traffic violations will be convicted as a misdemeanor unless it results in injury or loss of life.
+First time traffic violators are typically charged with a misdemeanor unless their offense results in injury or loss of life.
 An offender charged with a DUI (Driving Under Influence) may be incarcerated.
-Also, DUI influences driver’s license suspension, but it is judged based on the first, second or third-time offender;
+Also, DUI influences driver’s license suspension, but it is judged based whether they are first, second or third-time offenders:

 - First: 6-month suspension